george-hawkins/breadboard-vtx-control/README.md

 The main site for the toolchain is now the GNU Arm Embedded Toolchain [subsite](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) on Arm Developer.

-And finally, the `gcc-arm-none-eabi` [package](https://packages.ubuntu.com/focal/gcc-arm-none-eabi) available for Focal (20.04 LTS) and later releases, via the standard Ubuntu PPAs, is based directly on the packages released by ARM and there is no need to add any additional PPA in order to install it.
+And finally, the `gcc-arm-none-eabi` [package](https://packages.ubuntu.com/focal/gcc-arm-none-eabi) available for Focal (20.04 LTS) and later releases, via the standard Ubuntu PPAs, is based directly on the packages released by ARM and there is no longer any need to add any additional PPA in order to install it.

 ### Minor Betaflight issue

 Betaflight Configurator allows you to e.g. configure _Serial RX_ and _SmartPort_ on a single UART but this doesn't work.
-As I understand it, S.BUS and S.PORT use different bit rates so this is hardly surprising?
+S.BUS and S.PORT use different bit rates so this is hardly surprising.
 When you reboot the board the _SmartPort_ becomes unset if you tried to set it on a port already configured for _Serial RX_ but ideally Configurator would stop you doing this kind of thing in the first place.

 ### Voltages